Awannaphasch2016/TODO-Manager/ProjectBasedTODOs/LearningProjects/learning_tools_todo.md

                 * R
                     * Opening an R data frame with Visidata
             * Navigation
-            * here> Rows
+            * Rows
-                * how to move, copy and remove reows + sort
-                    * cut, paste, sort
-                * dealing with null and empty
-                * how to increase row height
-                * learn how to filter row
-                * learn how to filter subset of row
-                * eg
-                    * how to select rwos where the current column is null?
             * Columns
+                * basic
+                    * how to hide (remove) and unhide (return) columns
+                    * how to unhide columns
+                    * how to speciy column types
+                    * how to format columsn
+                    * hwo to split a column
+                    * how to substiture text in column
+                * advance
+                    * how to expands columns that contain nested data
+                    * how to create derivative columns
+                    * how to condigure multipel columns
             * Editing contents
             * Groiuping data and descriptive statistics
         * other features